Exercise 47: Automated Testing

 Having to type commands into your game over and over to make sure it's working is annoying.
 Wouldn't it be better to write little pieces of code that test your code?
 Then when you make a change, or add a new thing to your program, you just "run your tests" and the tests make sure things are still working.
 These automated tests won't catch all your bugs, but they will cut down on the time you spend repeatedly typing and running your code.

-Every exercise after this one will not have a WYSS section, but instead it will have a What You Should Test section.
+Every exercise after this one will not have a What You Should See section, but instead will have a What You Should Test section.
 You will be writing automated tests for all of your code starting now, and this will hopefully make you an even better programmer.

 That should be all the explanation you need because your reason for writing unit tests is to make your brain stronger.
 You have gone through this book writing code to do things.
 Now you are going to take the next leap and write code that knows about other code you have written.
 This process of writing a test that runs some code you have written forces you to understand clearly what you have just written.
 It solidifies in your brain exactly what it does and why it works and gives you a new level of attention to detail.